AkshitD03/exyser-search/README.rst

-This is a Supe private search engine named Exyser.
+This is a Super private search engine named Exyser.